2016 what a year for Imogen’s Imagination. It’s fair to say that this year has been a bit of a belter!

 I knew that Yorkshire Artspace Open Studios was going to happen, but I was pretty frazzled by that point.

-I was incredibly relieved to meet some people during the course of the weekend who had been at The Crucible earlier in the week and they were all very kind in their praise about my delivery and content of the conversation I had with Nick….phew!
+I was incredibly relieved to meet some people during the course of the weekend who had been at The Crucible earlier in the week.

 And then suddenly it was December!

 I would like to take this opportunity to thank my fellow team leaders Rob (Sheffield Mug Co), Donna (Charley & Billie) and Jayne (Maxwell Harrison Jewellery) for their tireless commitment, support, enthusiasm and downright hard work in the run up to the event, during and after.

 Oh, and thanks for putting up with my coping strategy of wine at every opportunity!

 Image: Maytree Photography